A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 You can also use a different “cut” of the OSM maps that you download yourself (see here for a guide on how to get them) should you need an area not covered by the included map, you have issues with it or would rather a map that didn’t include cyclepaths (in which case select Generic Routable as the map type).

-Some of the default settings on the Edge 1000 are a bit odd/undesirable/wrong so you need to make a few changes (this only ever needs doing once).
+Some of the default settings on the Edge 1000 are a bit odd/undesirable/wrong so I always make a few changes (this only ever needs doing once).

 Select Tools from the main menu, Activity Profiles, a particular activity, Navigation, Map and set the options like so: